link1905/system-design-101/content/docs/data-persistence/nosql-database.md

 ## Other NoSQL Databases

-Beyond the stores we’ve covered, there are still many other types of **NoSQL databases**— such as **Graph**, **Time Series**, and more.
+Beyond the stores we’ve covered, there are still many other types of **NoSQL databases**, such as **Graph**, **Time Series**, and more.

 While we won’t explore all of them here, here’s a useful framework you can use when learning a new type of database: